Cross-view Semantic Segmentation for Sensing Surroundings: RELATED WORK

-\textbf{Simulated environment learning.} Given that current graphics simulation engines can render realistic scenes, recognition algorithms can be trained on data pulled from simulation engines (i.e. for visual navigation models \cite{gupta2017cognitive,zhu2017target,xiazamirhe2018gibsonenv,chen2018learning,kumar2018visual}).
-Several techniques have been proposed to address the domain adaptation issue \cite{Wu_2018_ECCV,bousmalis2017unsupervised,shrivastava2017learning,taigman2016unsupervised,liu2016coupled,long2015learning,bousmalis2016domain}, when models trained with simulated images are transferred to real scenes \cite{hoffman2017cycada}.
-Rather than working on the task of visual navigation directly, our project aims at parsing the top-down-view semantic map from first-view observations.
-The resulting top-down-view map will further facilitate the visual navigation and path planning.
+Given that current graphics simulation engines can render realistic scenes, recognition algorithms can be trained on data pulled from simulation engines (\emph{i.e.,} for visual navigation models \cite{shen2019situational}).
+Several techniques have been proposed to address the domain adaptation issue when models trained with simulated images are transferred to real scenes \cite{tsai2018learning}.
+Rather than working on the task of visual navigation directly, our work aims at parsing the top-down-view semantic map from the first-view observations.
+The resulting top-down-view map will further facilitate visual navigation.

-\section{Cross-View Semantic Segmentation}

-The task of parsing top-down-view semantics from scene images is much less explored than object detection and segmentation.
-Thus we propose a framework called \textbf{View Parsing Network} which takes multiple first-view observations from different angles and modalities as input, then output a top-down-view semantic map.
-The resulting top-down-view semantic map indicates the spatial layout and relations among objects, which is crucial for deeper awareness of surrounding environments and mobile robot navigation.
+\section{CROSS-VIEW SEMANTIC SEGMENTATION}